Compare business loans

 - Interest rates – The interest (shown as a percentage added to the loan total each year) is certainly a good place to start.
 A difference of a less than one percentage point can mean thousands of dollars difference in the cost of a loan over a number of years, so finding a low rate is important.
 However, you need to remember that different types of business loans – such as secured and unsecured loans – can often have quite different interest rates to account for things like risk levels.
 You need to compare apples with apples to acquire good information.

 - Fees – In addition to the interest, almost every lender charges fees on a loan.
 These could be initial set-up fees, regular ongoing fees for maintaining the account or occasional fees for things like late payments or making extra payments to reduce the loan amount.
-These can add up to quite a significant sum over time, so you need to factor those costs in as you compare loans to look for the most affordable option – keeping an eye out for lenders with low or no fees.
+These can add up to quite a significant sum over time, so you need to factor those costs in as you compare loans to look for the most affordable option – finding the cheapest business loan in Australia comes down to more than just interest rates.

 - Interest type – Not every loan has the same type of interest.
 Some automatically come with a variable interest rate that changes over the course of the loan (allowing your business to take advantage of interest rates falling), while some might have an option of a fixed rate, which stays constant and allows for more effective budgeting.
 Some can even do a mix of both, allowing you some protection against rising interest rates and some benefit if they go down.
 It’s worth knowing, though, that many fixed-rate loans revert to variable rate after a set time.

 - Additional features – Other aspects of the loan can also change its value to your business, often without affecting the cost of the loan in any way.
 For example, a business loan that allows early repayments free of charge and has a redraw facility is very handy – it enables you to pay the loan off faster if you have the finances available, but also allows you to draw that surplus money back out again if you find yourself in a season of shortfall.
 That’s a very useful option to have.